5 Terrifying Flash Floods In Arizona

 Written by Dayva Segal

 Arizona’s dry desert landscape is particularly vulnerable to flash floods.
-A rainstorm miles away can lead to a flash flood in an area full of completely unsuspecting people.
-Pacific hurricanes that hit Mexico can cause higher than usual rainfall in the typically dry summers.
-If you’re caught in a flash flood in Arizona, experts say it’s best to seek higher ground rather than try to outrun the flood.
-Keep reading to find out more about the more intense flash floods in the state.
+A rainstorm miles away can lead to a flash flood in an area full of completely unsuspecting residents.
+Pacific hurricanes that hit Mexico can cause higher than usual rainfall during typically dry summers.
+If you’re caught in a flash flood in Arizona, experts say it’s best to seek higher ground rather than to try to outrun the flood.
+Keep reading to find out more about the intense flash floods in the state.

 1. Arizona’s Deadliest Flash Flood: The 1970 Labor Day Flood